salkinium/textile_display/README.md

 A matrix of flexible enameled copper wire was attached to jeans textile using a CNC embroilment machine.
 The wires have the function of fixing the Luminet2 PCB to the textile as well as providing it with power and communication abilities.
+The design process is [described here][design].

 ### Communication